catharsis/spotifile/README.md

     -r--r----- 0 alofgren root 0 Aug  7 09:59 connection

 In its current state, the root directory is pretty simple.
 It contains two directories, `browse` and `playlists`, as well as a file `connection` which contains a textual description of the current state of your [Spotify](https://www.spotify.com) connection.
-The main entrypoint in **spotifile** to your [Spotify](https://www.spotify.com) data is through the `playlists` directory.
-As you might expect, listing its contents will show you your familiar playlists.
+The main entrypoint in **spotifile** to your [Spotify](https://www.spotify.com) data is through the `playlists` directory, which in turn contains two subdirectories `meta` and `music`.
+As you might expect, listing the contents of these directories will show you your familiar playlists.
 For me, that looks something like:

-    $ ls -AlF playlists
+    $ ls -AlF playlists/meta/
     total 0
     dr-x------ 0 alofgren root 0 Aug  7 10:00 .357 String Band /
     dr-x------ 0 alofgren root 0 Aug  7 10:00 3 Inches of Blood/